diyjac/SDC-System-Integration/classifier/readme.md

 ### 1.4 [Udacity Camera Feed](https://carnd.slack.com/archives/C6NVDVAQ3/p1503614726000196)

-These images become available on August 24th over the slack channel #p-system-integration.
+These images became available on August 24th over the slack channel #p-system-integration.
 It contains two bag files with an image feed from the Udacity self-driving car's camera in the test lot and a topic containing the car's position at [google drive](https://drive.google.com/file/d/0B2_h37bMVw3iYkdJTlRSUlJIamM/view?usp=sharing).

 Caleb Kirksey: "The video has some shots of the traffic light that we'll be using in testing.
 I'll follow up with the relative location of the traffic light as well as more images of the light for training a neural net."